Live: Right Here, Right Now: Home video

 The footage was filmed with 15 cameras over two nights, May 14 and 15, 1992 and mixed together by editor Mitchell Sinoway, with the bulk of the footage and music coming from the second night.
+Three of the songs on this release were NOT performed on either night, or at all on the tour.
+They were instead filmed on-stage in an empty arena, and all were songs from the recent F.U.C.K album.
 The DVD is single-sided but dual-layer format, running approximately 120 minutes long.
 The only non-musical items are optional subtitles or closed captioning (DVD) plus a brief clip of each performer (not in concert) talking about music in general.
 15 of the songs here were part of the 27 recordings from the live double-CD album with the addition of two songs which were not on the audio album: "The Dream Is Over" and "Eagles Fly".